exhu/miodj2/docs/lang.rst

 The language is inspired by Java, C++ practices in the projects I worked on (computer games).
 Also some ideas from Nim, Go, Pascal, Lua, Rust, Scala.

-Like Java mmiodj has single entity description and data reference type -- a object/interface instance (which are almost the same).
+Like Java Miod has single entity description and data reference type -- a object/interface instance (which are almost the same).
 Unlike Java there's no garbage collection yet reference counting and manual weak references are used, so it's not that safe at all yet has predictable reproducible performance.

 Most primitive types are used to interop with C and for performance reasons: integers, floats, pointers, C structures accessed via C functions.
+They look like reference types in the language, but are boxed/unboxed automatically for performance reasons.

 Lambdas/closures are supported.
 Coroutines support.

 Objects do not support inheritance, but useful composition mechanics are provided with automatic delegation.

-Object types and weak refs can be nullable, they need access only in a guarded block with match-like constructs like in Rust/Scala:
+Object types and weak refs can be nullable, but they can be accessed only in a guarded block with match-like constructs like in Rust/Scala:

 ::